jskenney/smartweb/README.md

 - Edit the configuration file by renaming smartconfig-example.py to smartconfig.py in the /lib directory setting all required paths

 - Create a user that can log on via *passwd.py* script in users.

+- Note, for Nginx, see the ngxin-example.conf file in the /lib directory.